reytech-dev/redpanda-krakend-k8s-poc/README.md

-# Use Redpanda with Krakend and metallb in a local k8s clsuter
+# Use Redpanda with Krakend and metallb in a local k8s cluster

 This repository holds instructions about how to setup a local Kubernetes cluster with Kind and run Redpanda and Krakend.
 Keep in mind, that this setup is not meant to be used in a production environment!
 The content of this repository is only tested with Linux Ubuntu 20.04.